little-world/rust-course/src/08-iterator-patterns-combinators.md

 **Problem**: When processing large datasets, chaining operations like `map` and `filter` can be inefficient if each step allocates a new, intermediate collection.
 This can lead to high memory usage and poor cache performance.

 **Solution**: Chain iterator adapters together without calling `.collect()` until the very end.
 Iterators in Rust are "lazy," meaning they don't do any work until a "consuming" method like `collect()`, `sum()`, or `count()` is called.
-This allows the compiler to fuse the chain of operations into a single, highly optimized loop that processes items one by one without intermediate allocations.

 **Why It Matters**: This pattern is fundamental to writing high-performance data processing code in Rust.
 It allows you to write high-level, declarative code that is just as fast as a hand-written, low-level loop.
-For large datasets, the performance difference can be orders of magnitude.

 **Use Cases**:
 -   Data processing pipelines (e.g., in ETL jobs or data analysis).